ctreffs/SwiftSimctl/README.md

 `SimctlCLI` is a small command line tool that opens a local server, listens to requrests from `Simctl` (the client library) and executes `xcrun simctl` commands.

-For specific usage please refer to the example project **<https://github.com/ctreffs/SwiftSimctlExample>**

-## 🎌 Pros & Cons

 #### ➕ Pro

 - Enclosed system (Mac with Xcode + Simulator)
 - No external dependencies to systems like [APNS](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html)
-- No custom testing code, bloating your code base necessary
+- No custom testing code bloating your code base unnecessarily
 - Your app stays a black box and does not need to be modified

 #### ➖ Contra

 - Needs a little configuration in your Xcode project
 - Only available for Xcode 11.4+ and Swift 5.2+

+For specific usage please refer to the example project **<https://github.com/ctreffs/SwiftSimctlExample>**

 ## 🚀 Getting Started